saimon24/generator-python-bottle/README.md

 ## Usage

-`$ yo pybottle-generator` - Generates a folder with everything needed for a python bottle project
+`$ yo pybottle` - Generates a folder with everything needed for a python bottle project

 `$ ./bootstrap.sh`- Installs all required python libs in the virtual env